-Journal of Ancient Chinese Arts and Crafts (JACAC) is an international scholarly journal published by MSPL.
-JACAC impliments peer-reviewed, open access policy for original articles, and is published twice a year in both print and online formats.
+The Journal of Ancient Chinese Arts and Crafts (JACAC) is an international scholarly journal published by MSPL.
+JACAC implements a peer-reviewed, open-access policy for original articles and is published twice a year in both print and online formats.
+All articles in JACAC are under the Creative Commons Attribution License (CC BY-NC-ND, version 4.0).
+Copyright for each article belongs to its author(s) and is published by MSPL.

 Open Access